 ATTN: Jason C. Loper, Chief of Police

-3. All requests shall be in writing and shall be sent to Fairview Township by mail, facsimile to (717)901-5234, email or delivered in person during the Fairview Township regular business hours of 8:00 a.m. to 4:30 p.m., Monday through Friday, except holidays and official office closings.
-Fairview Township will not accept verbal for records or email requests that have not utilized the Right To Know Request Form.
+3. All requests shall be sent to the Fairview Township Police Department by mail, facsimile to (717)901-5234, email or delivered in person during the Fairview Township regular business hours of 8:00 a.m. to 4:30 p.m., Monday through Friday, except holidays and official office closings.
 As soon as possible, but no later than five business days after receiving a written request to access public records, the Right-to-Know Officer or his designee shall respond to the request.